Wooden Ships Comments on this Bristol Channel Pilot Cutter

 Her history is well documented with many long distance adventures, in the present long ownership she has sailed numerous times to northern Norway, Svalbard and Greenland and has proven herself with many voyages through incredibly rough weather.

 She had a thorough survey in 2017 after sustaining damage to her mast.
-The result of this was a new mast fitted in 2018 plus a lot of work to the hull and decks to get her into top shape.
-She is now ready to sail off on another long distance adventure if required and her very experienced owner has absolute confidence in the boat, her condition and her capability at sea.
+The result of this was a new mast fitted in 2018 plus a lot of work to the hull and decks to get her into shape.

 A smaller Pilot Cutter like this has many attractions, not least how easy she is to handle compared to the larger boats.
 Her rig is that much smaller so there is less weight and power to control therefore requiring a smaller crew to sail her safely.
 This will be a huge attraction to many buyers as the difficulty of getting crew is something which haunts many boat owners.
 Her interior still has up to 6 berths with good headroom and enough storage space for supplies and equipment on long passages.